bloomberg/rmqcpp/README.md

 environment.
 If you don't wish to get vcpkg set up on your build machine, this can be an alternative quick way to get started.

-1. `make docker-setup` - Build required base images and setup vcpkg, pre-requisite for running commands below
+1. `make docker-setup` - Build required base images and setup vcpkg, prerequisite for running commands below
 2. `make docker-build` - Build rmqcpp in the container using vcpkg
 3. `make docker-unit`  - Build rmqcpp and run unit tests in the container
 4. `make docker-shell` - Get an interactive shell within the build environment container